You Can't Learn From Zero Rewards

 In RL, DAPO solves this by filtering out prompts where everything succeeded or everything failed.
 Only train on the ones with variance.

 What teaches is contrast.
 You need to see some paths succeed and others fail to understand which differences mattered.
-Without variance, failure is just noise.
-You're wandering in the dark with no sense of whether you're getting warmer or colder.
+Without that, you're just wandering in the dark.